top of page

 POTENTIAL OUTCOMES

-• If the referendum is on the ballot and approved by voters, it could generate as much as $18 million annually for parks capital projects.
+If the referendum is on the ballot and approved by voters, it could generate as much as $18 million annually for parks capital projects.
+If it is not approved, park capital funding would continue to vary year to year.

 ACCOUNTABILITY

 • Per state law, a dedicated park fund created by this referendum can only be used for parks (KRS 97.590).
+All revenue collected must be held in a separate, designated fund that can only be spent on capital projects (including preventive maintenance) for parks — it cannot be redirected to other government uses.

 • All expenditures would be subject to full public disclosure.